Skip to main content

 7.1 Ensure these procedures are followed

-- Who by: Purchasing.
+• Who by: purchasing.

-7.2 Reduction in the use of SQW
+7.2 Reduction in the use of single quote waivers

 8 Equality impact assessment screening